hugoalh/hugoalh/coding-guide/main.md

 ### No hard word wrap

-Use of hard word wrap can cause accessibility issues, difficult to edit, and looks like "texts-quake" ("texts earthquake") on the small screen.
+Use of hard word wrap can cause accessibility issues, difficult to edit, and looks like "texts-quake" ("texts earthquake") on the small screen:

 [![Example of "texts-quake" when use of hard word wrap.](https://martin-ueding.de/posts/hard-vs-soft-line-wrap/vim-hard-narrow.png "Example of \"texts-quake\" when use of hard word wrap.")](https://martin-ueding.de/posts/hard-vs-soft-line-wrap)

 However, few of the markups are only support to have maximum 256 characters per line, these are as exceptions, including but not limited to:

-- Properties (`.conf`).
+- Properties (`.conf`)

 In such cases, applies hard word wrap between each sentences whenever possible.